-(v.
-11:9) Who did Paul tell the Corinthians was suppling his needs? from Macedonia (vs. 11:12-13) What did Paul say about the people who want an opportunity to be considered equal with them in the things they boast? such are false apostles, deceitful workers,
+/. (v.
+11.9) Who did Paul tell the Corntinans was suppling his needs: brethren who came from Macedonia 8. (vs. 11:12-13) What did Paul say about the people who want an opportunity to be considered equal with them in the things they boast? false apostles, deceitful workers, transforming themselves into apostles of Christ.

 9. (vs. 11:14-15) In these verses, what is Paul calling these false apostles?
 Satan's ministers

 The so-called "super-apostles" treat the Corinthians horribly, and they seem to gladly put up with being bullied, ordered around as slaves, taken advantage of, and treated as inferior.
 Perhaps the Corinthians felt this was the way strong apostles should treat people.
 Paul sarcastically says he is ashamed he was too weak to treat them that way.

 - 10. (v.
-11:20) From this verse list the five things that Paul tells the Corinthians that they put up with from these false apostles.
+11:20) From this verse list four things that Paul tells the Corinthians that they put up with from these false apostles.

-- 1. if a man bring you into bondage
+- 1. if one brings you into bondage

-- 2. if a man devour you
+- 2. if one takes from you

-- 3. if a man take of you

-- 4 if a man exalt himself
+- 3 if one exalts himself

-- 5. if a man (strike) smite you on the face.
+- 4. if one strikes you on the face